Barryugo/Linux-handbook/README.md

 All the codes used in my articles for Linux Handbook will be found here.
 Please find the appropriate branch
 # Machine Learning Articles

-This repository contains the code and explanation for various machine learning articles that I have written.
+This repository contains the code and explanation for various machine learning articles that I have written for Linux handbook.
 The articles cover topics such as:

 - How to Automate Hyperparameter Tuning and Experiment Tracking for Cloud-Based Training

-- How to Build a Sentiment Analysis Model using BERT and PyTorch
-- How to Generate Text Summaries using Transformers and Hugging Face
-- How to Create a Chatbot using Rasa and Python
-- How to Perform Image Segmentation using U-Net and TensorFlow
+- Will be updated with time...

 ## Requirements